enzomarzo/enzomarzo/README.md

 Passionate and enthusiastic about problem-solving through technology.

-I'm currently using this account for my job, but in all my previous jobs, I used another account.
-That's why you can't see much interaction here.
-I've also tried GitLab and Bitbucket.

 My coding journey kicked off in 2019.
-Spent a good year working with Angular, then I jumped into different projects with React and its crew (Redux, ContextAPI, Next.js) alongside TypeScript, Jest, REST, GraphQL, Less, Sass, Tailwind, and other cool stuff along the way.
+Spent a year working with Angular, then I jumped into different projects with React and its crew (Redux, ContextAPI, Next.js) alongside TypeScript, Jest, REST, GraphQL, Less, Sass, Tailwind, Next, Node and other cool stuff along the way.